korzio/note/docs/workshop/site/workshop/codelabs/cli-in-node.md

 ## CLI In Node - Introduction
 Duration: 1

-### A command-line interface or command language interpreter (CLI), is a means of interacting with a computer program where the user (or client) issues commands to the program in the form of lines of text (command lines).
+> sA command-line interface or command language interpreter (CLI), is a means of interacting with a computer program where the user (or client) issues commands to the program in the form of lines of text (command lines).
 A program which handles the interface is called a command language interpreter or shell.

 (c) Wiki